Political Science 3300

 of this course is to familarize

-students with a variety of views
+with a variety of views and perspectives on critical issues

-and perspectives on critical issues in the Western political
+in the Western political tradition.

 Attendance

-1. Six (6) unexcused absences are permitted.
+1. Three (3) unexcused absences are

-Students with seven (7) unexcused absences will have their course grade
+will have their course grade lowered by one letter

-absences will have their course grade lowered by two letter
+will have their course grade lowered by two letter

-Any student who has more than eight absences is likely to fail the
+are permitted.
+Any student who has more than five

-and, therefore, should withdraw from the course.
+withdraw from the course.

-2. The instructor for the course is not responsible
+2. The instructor for the course is not

 material.

-Exams and Grading There will be two or
+Exams and Grading There will be two

-exams will be given.
-Grades will be determined by student
+Grades will be determined by student performance on exams.

 Academic Honesty Statement @ Texas State

-Please see: http://www.txstate.edu/effective/upps/upps-07-10-01.html.
+see: http://www.txstate.edu/effective/upps/upps-07-10-01.html.

-from this statement see the end of this syllabus.
+For an excerpt from this statement see the end of this syllabus.

 Note On Course & Syllabus Materials:

-in this syllabus useful and of interest.
-Their listing in this
+materials provided in this syllabus useful and of interest.

-including those which are required and recommended, does not
+required and recommended, does not necessarily indicate

-indicate endorsement of or agreement with any views or positions on any
+endorsement of or agreement with any views or positions on any

-issues found in these materials, websites, or on other sites to which
+issues found in these materials, websites, or on other sites to

-may provide links.
+which they may provide links.

 REQUIRED BOOKS